LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/strings/encoding-characters.rst

 .. index:: Unicode

-There are many different encodings, some of which continue to evolve as the way in which we use data evolves.
-For instance, the most recent versions of the Unicode standard include emoji characters, such as 🌮.
+There are many different encodings, some of which continue to evolve as our use of data evolves.
+For instance, the most recent versions of the Unicode character encoding include emoji characters, such as 🌮.

 The ASCII Encoding
 ^^^^^^^^^^^^^^^^^^